 Australian Fire Protection offers a diverse range of Fire Safety and Compliance services to keep your organisation and workplace up to code, and to ensure the safety of all employees.

-Our 30 years in the business has allowed us to perfect our safety training programs to the point that we confidently offer a 100% Iron-Clad Guarantee for our training courses.
-Whether you turn to us for fire extinguisher training, warden training, evacuation exercises, evacuation diagrams or fire evacuation plans, you can rest assured that our experience and dedication to the trade will leave you satisfied.
+Our 30 years in the business have allowed us to perfect our safety training programs to the point that we confidently offer a 100% Iron-Clad Guarantee for our training courses.
+Whether you turn to us for fire extinguisher training, warden training, evacuation exercises, evacuation diagrams, spill kit training or fire evacuation plans, you can rest assured that our experience and dedication to the trade will leave you satisfied.

-Learn more about our wire training and Fire safety courses Contact us today!
+Learn more about our fire training and Fire safety courses Contact us today!